 CBC has been used to treat migraines and other common skin conditions, such as dermatitis and rosacea.
 It is also safe to ingest.
 It is not intoxicating, and there is no evidence that it can cause side effects.
 However, it may stimulate the production of neurons in the brain, which can help prevent neurodegenerative diseases.
 In addition, studies have shown that people who buy CBC oil have experienced a reduction in inflammation and sebum production.

 CBC promotes the viability of adult neural stem progenitor cells

-Non-THC phytocannabinoids such as cannabichromene, delta-9-tetrahydrocannabinol (TCA), and cannabidiol are promising candidates for clinical applications as they impact the fate of adult neural stem progenitor cells, which are essential to proper brain function in both health and disease.
+Non-THC phytocannabinoids such as cannabichromene, delta-9-tetrahydrocannabinol (TCA), and Delta-8 gummies are very similar to the delta-9, But users reported that the benefits of Delta-8 gummies are more effective than delta-9 and cannabidiol is promising candidates for clinical applications as they impact the fate of adult neural stem progenitor cells, which are essential to proper brain function in both health and disease.
 For example, in studies, cannabichromene promotes the viability of mature neural stem progenitor cells through stimulation of ERK1/2 phosphorylation with a slower onset than that observed with conventional MAPK stimulation.